What is Student Voice?

 What is the best structure for a student voice survey?

 • Ask questions that connect directly to decisions you can make.
-Each question should help you improve some part of the student experience.
+Each question should support a specific improvement in the student experience, which is easier when student evaluations are redesigned with staff and students together.

-• Give students the option to skip sensitive questions.
-This can improve completion rates and data quality.
+• Give students the option to skip sensitive questions, which can improve completion rates and give students more control over what they share.

 What is the best structure for a student voice focus group?